NazirNayal8/nazirnayal.github.io/_pages/about.md

 I am also a member of the Distributed Systems and Reliable Networks Laboratory (DISNET) at Koç University, where I am working on several cool research projects.

-My academic interests generally include
+My academic interests generally include:
 * Machine Learning
 * Deep learning for NLP and Computer Vision
-* Data Science,
+* Data Science
 * Algorithm & Data Structures
 * Software Engineering Design.